 The level of a false pretense charge depends on the value of the property you unlawfully obtained.
 Let us help you fight the charges and seek to mitigate the consequences of a potential conviction.
-If you are accused of this crime or any other theft charges, do not hesitate to call a Charlotte obtaining property by false pretenses defense lawyers at Randall & Stump, PLLC at (980) 237-4579.
+If you are accused of this crime or any other theft charges, do not hesitate to call a Charlotte obtaining property by false pretenses defense lawyers at Randall & Stump, Criminal Defense Attorneys at (980) 237-4579.
 You also can reach out through our online contact form to request an initial consultation.

 Punishments for Obtaining Property by False Pretenses